florianriche/Tsunami/README.md

 ##5-On Spark, import data from S3, preprocess the data and save to Cassandra:

-execute on spark terminal, launch the file sparkCSV.scala
+On spark terminal, copy/paste the file sparkCSV.scala

 ##6-Install Python Librairies on the AMIs:

 ```javascript
 sh config_python.sh
 ```
+and then git clone this repository

 ##7- Create keyspaces and tables on Cassandra

 ```javascript